-Diverse and moving practitioners with over 100 years of professional experience.
+Instructors are diverse and moving practitioners with a combined 100+ years of professional experience.

 Beryl Levinger - Managing Development Projects

 Beryl Levinger is Distinguished Professor and Chair of the Public Administration Program at the Monterey Institute of International Studies and Academic Director of the Design, Partnering, Management and Innovation (DPMI) program.
 In 2012, Dr. Levinger also became Distinguished Visiting Professor in Emory University’s Master’s in Development Practice program.
 Her academic expertise and teaching focus on program evaluation, program design, organizational leadership, civil society, and education for development.

 Prior to her academic career, Dr. Levinger held significant leadership positions in several major international organizations: president of AFS Intercultural Programs; Senior Vice President (chief operating officer of CARE); and senior adviser to Save the Children’s president.